Pylons/pyramid/docs/narr/views.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Instead of registering your views with a ``context`` that names a
-Python model *class* as a context, you can optionally register a view
+Python model *class*, you can optionally register a view callable with
-callable for an :term:`interface`.
-Since an interface can be attached
+a ``context`` which is an :term:`interface`.
+An interface can be
-arbitrarily to any model instance (as opposed to its identity being
+attached arbitrarily to any model instance.
+View lookup treats
+context interfaces specially, and therefore the identity of a model
+can be divorced from that of the class which implements it.
+As a
-implied by only its class), associating a view with an interface can
+result, associating a view with an interface can provide more
-provide more flexibility for sharing a single view between two or more
+flexibility for sharing a single view between two or more different
-different implementations of a model type.
-For example, if two model
+implementations of a model type.
+For example, if two model object
-object instances of different Python class types share the same
+instances of different Python class types share the same interface,
-interface, you can use the same view against each of them.
+you can use the same view against each of them.

 In order to make use of interfaces in your application during view
 dispatch, you must create an interface and mark up your model classes